igorski/pinball-schminball/README.md

 `App.vue` maintains a (reactive) reference to an active `GameDef`, which describes the current game.
 `pinball-table.vue` manages the game screen, holds a reference to the rendering zCanvas and ties the game in with the model.

-All game related code is managed by the Actors and `@/model/game.ts`.
+All game related code is actually managed by the Actors and `@/model/game.ts`.
+All graphics rendering is managed by the Actor-specific renderers inside the `@/renderers`-folder.

 ## Project setup